Sonalipsa1234/OIBSIP/README.md

-# OIBSIP
-Basic Calculator Project in Java
+Basic Calculator Project in HTML, CSS, and JavaScript

-The Basic Calculator is a console-based Java application designed to perform essential arithmetic operations: addition, subtraction, multiplication, and division.
-This project provides a simple, user-friendly interface for performing calculations and serves as a foundational exercise in Java programming.
+This Basic Calculator is a web-based application designed to perform fundamental arithmetic operations such as addition, subtraction, multiplication, and division.
+Developed with HTML, CSS, and JavaScript, this project provides an interactive and user-friendly experience for performing calculations directly in a web browser.

 Features:
 Addition: Adds two numbers.
 Subtraction: Subtracts one number from another.
 Multiplication: Multiplies two numbers.
-Division: Divides one number by another with error handling to prevent division by zero.
+Division: Divides one number by another with error handling for division by zero.
 Project Highlights:
-Command-line interface that guides users to select operations and input numbers.
-Modular design using separate methods for each arithmetic operation, improving readability and maintainability.
-Input validation to ensure users enter valid numbers.
+Interactive User Interface: Built using HTML and styled with CSS for a clean and modern look.
+Responsive Design: Ensures the calculator functions smoothly on various devices.
+Real-Time Calculations: Implemented using JavaScript to instantly display results as users input values.
-Exception handling to manage division by zero errors, making the program more user-friendly and robust.
+Error Handling: Prevents division by zero and handles invalid inputs gracefully.
 Learning Outcomes:
-This project strengthened core Java skills, such as:
+This project reinforced key web development concepts, such as:

-Method creation and calling
-Control structures (conditional statements and loops) for operation selection Exception handling in Java for error-free execution Technology Stack:
-Language: Java
-IDE: Visual Studio Code
+Structuring web pages with HTML
+Styling and layout creation using CSS
+DOM manipulation and event handling in JavaScript Input validation and error handling in JavaScript Technology Stack:
+Frontend: HTML, CSS, JavaScript
+The Basic Calculator project is a great example of integrating HTML, CSS, and JavaScript to build a practical, real-world web application.
+It serves as an excellent starting point for understanding the fundamentals of web development and interactive user interfaces.